-Alabama School of Nail Technology & Cosmetology is in a spacious (3500sq. ft.), in Saraland and 5000aq feet in Jackson, AL air-conditioned facility with many benefits for our staff and students.
-Our school simulates salon conditions to help our students "learn-by-doing", with modern equipment and a variety of supplies and education materials provided that help enhance the students' practical and product knowledge.
+Alabama School of Nail Technology & Cosmetology is in a spacious (16,000sq. ft.), in Saraland and 5000aq feet in Jackson, AL air-conditioned facility with many benefits for our staff and students.
+Our school simulates salon conditions to help our students "learn-bydoing", with modern equipment and a variety of supplies and education materials provided that help enhance the students' practical and product knowledge.

 We offer varied types of Work Stations for the Student Hair, Nails, Facials, and Pedicures.
 Offering the student, a Real World experience.

-Our School in Saraland, Alabama on Highway 43.
-This location gives way to many dining opportunities for our students, Parking is provided in a shared lot in front and to the side of the school for free.
+Our School in Saraland, Alabama at 428 US Saraland Blvd.
+South.
+This location gives way to many dining opportunities for our students, Parking is provided in a dedicated private lot in front and to the side of the school, and in the rear for free.